-And the two men each departed for their respective homes.
+The two men each departed for their respective homes.

 As the two men feared, three weeks passed with very little rain.
-Although everyone was well-aware of the weather, the king decided to officially proclaim that a drought had come to the land.
+Although everyone was aware of the weather, the king decided to officially proclaim that a drought had come to the land.
 He decreed a policy of water conservation, which was enforced by employees of the kingdom's Department of Necessary Liquids.

 Water was still scarce, however, and Stephen's sickness became worse.
-Johann bought all the water he could with silver coins from his money tree, but soon, it became so precious that 100 silver coins couldn't purchase even an ounce.
-Eventually Stephen became so sick Doctor Redmond decided to dispatch eight messengers.
+Johann bought all the water he could with silver coins from his money tree, but soon it became so precious that one hundred silver coins couldn't purchase even an ounce.
+Eventually Stephen became so sick that Doctor Redmond decided to dispatch eight messengers.
 They were sent to search the region far outside the kingdom's borders for physicians even more skilled than he.
 Johann gave 250 silver coins to each messenger.
 Fortunately, he had been burying coins in his backyard every day since his money tree first sprouted.
 Because of the scarcity of rain, it had withered and died (two weeks before the king declared drought conditions).
 The money trees belonging to Prince Cameron and Elijah had also shrunk and turned to dust.
-However, every day while Johann's tree was alive, he had buried 100 coins in his backyard, had his morning coffee, and left to work in the king's garden.
+However, every day while Johann's tree was alive, he had buried one hundred coins in his backyard, had his morning coffee, and left to work in the king's garden.
 Like Elijah, Johann had continued working simply because he enjoyed it.

 As Johann waited for the messengers to return, he, his wife, and their four other children sat near Stephen's bedside.
-Elijah visited almost every day, bringing a new toy for Stephen each time.
-Stephen, however, was too weak to play with them, and they piled up in a corner.
-Johann and his family prayed to all their gods, and even to the new one about whom they'd recently heard rumors; the one who had sent His Son to Earth to save mankind.
+Elijah visited almost every day, bringing a new toy for Stephen each time, but Stephen was too weak to play with them, and they piled up in a corner.
+Johann and his family prayed to all their gods, even to the new one about whom they'd recently heard rumors: the one who had sent His Son to Earth to save mankind.

 Meanwhile, back at the prince's castle, the servants walked out after he ran out of money and couldn't pay them.
-The food stores now empty, and without any income or desire for honest employment, he had to move back into the king's castle.
+With the food stores now empty, and without any income or desire for honest employment, he had to move back into the king's castle.
 His mother, the queen, welcomed her son home with open arms, a kiss on the cheek, and a hot meal.
-Afterward, she sent him up to the east guard tower, where the king was with the general of the kingdom's army, discussing new security policies.
+Afterward, she sent him up to the east guard tower, where the king was with the general of the kingdom's army discussing new security policies.
 His father was not nearly as forgiving as the queen.

-“When you stop relying on money trees as your sole source of income, and quit gambling, you can have one of the royal bedrooms upstairs.
+“When you stop relying on money trees as your sole source of income and quit gambling, you can have one of the royal bedrooms upstairs.
 Until then, you can sleep in the coat room next to the bathroom downstairs.
-And another thing—“ the king stopped speaking when he suddenly spotted eight riders on horseback approach the east kingdom gate, each with a passenger accompanying him.
+And another thing—” The king stopped speaking when he suddenly spotted eight riders on horseback approach the east kingdom gate, each with a passenger accompanying him.
 “An attack?
 A scouting party?”

 “No, my Lord,” answered the general.
-By the number, I judge them to be the messengers and physicians your gardener has hired.”
+“By the number, I judge them to be the messengers and physicians your gardener has hired.”